 Praise the Lord, one of the friends from the fellowship pointed me towards getting an education from a junior high school.
 With the help of the Holy Spirit, I was able to follow all the lessons well.
 When I became a believer, my longing to learn the word of God was daily upon me, and the commitment to serve the Lord grew stronger.
 Finally, Pak Abilio and I, along with the other believers, became diligent in sharing the good news.
 Through the help of the Holy Spirit, many people came to faith in Jesus Christ.
 We planted a Baptist church in Timor-Leste.
 The church went through many hardships, including the resistance from my own family, who were still devout Catholics.
 They tried to stop the plans to plant more churches and to disciple more people.
 However, the good news of Jesus Christ continued to be spread, and many more came to faith in Jesus.

 In 2007, I had just graduated from school, but I was still confused and didn't know my life’s purpose.
 At that time, there was a youth fellowship at church that I had joined.
 There was a youth minister that recommended that I study more in a different place.
 So the Lord led me to meet Pak Nelson, a servant of God.
-At that moment, he was sharing the Gospel and he was sharing about how a sinner can be saved.
+At that moment, he was sharing the Gospel, and he was sharing about how a sinner can be saved.
 And he shared how Christ was crucified for sinners.
 After that, I became a believer who surrendered my life to study more of God at a seminary.
-Eventually I decided to continue my studies at the seminary, to labor for God’s kingdom.
-Right now, my husband and I are praying to support one another in ministry, and to continue serving together with passion for the King of kings.
-It’s not easy for us because we just started to be a family, and there have been many harships, difficulties, and trials.
+Eventually, I decided to continue my studies at the seminary, to labor for God’s kingdom.
+Right now, my husband and I are praying to support one another in ministry and to continue serving together with a passion for the King of kings.
+It’s not easy for us because we just started to be a family, and there have been many hardships, difficulties, and trials.
 We believe, though, that Jesus Christ will strengthen us to be faithful in ministry to the end of our lives.
 Amen.

 Call to Ministry